AliMorty/AliMorty.github.io/_pages/about.md

 RESEARCH INTEREST
 ======

 In general, I am interested in problems in the intersection of learning theory, game theory and algorithms under uncertainty.
-Moreover, most of the questions that come to my mind during the day are related to some sort of applications of game theory. (i.e. understanding the selfish agents’ behavior, finding a way to maximize the social welfare and maximizing the fairness, aggregating subjective preferences of a group, evolutionary equilibria in real life, price of anarchy when people use the best navigation app!-[here is a post about it](https://alimorty.github.io//posts/2019-08-12-Braess-Paradox-and-Smartphone-Navigator-Applications/), etc.) <br>
-As long as there is a nice theoretical question that I can have some progress on it, I’m in!
+I'm currently working on "learning under presence of strategic agents", and also some problems in online convex optimization.
+I also like many topics in algorithmic game thoery and mechanism design.
+Basically, as long as there is a nice theoretical question that I can have some progress on it, I’m in!
 But let’s list my interests here:<br>

 * Online Learning
 * Algorithmic Game Theory
 * Mechanism Design (for social good!)
 * Online (Stochastic) Algorithms